Vandanjon/Workshop-ThreeJS-part2/README.md

 ## :file_folder: STEP 1.
 Setup project

+We start with the same files than the project from Part 1.

-Create a new React project :
+But then, we create a new React project :

 ```
 npx create-react-app simple-solar-system